captureplanning.com Learn about proposal writing and business development

 How to fake themes

 A theme in a proposal is a statement of how you will benefit the customer or the reason why the customer should select you.
 They typically run throughout the various sections of the proposal and combine to provide a persuasive message or story.
 They should be carefully selected to correspond to any evaluation criteria provided in the RFP.
 You often have to rely on people who understand the client or the solution to identify themes for the proposal.
-Unfortunately, most people aren’t any good at writing theme statements.
-And if you are resorting to doing the proposal The Wrong Way™, the odds are you don’t have much time to perfect theme statements.
-Here’s a couple things you can do to quickly and easily enhance your proposal: Features and Benefits Tables – a two-column table that lists the features of your approach and corresponding benefits to the customer.
-Provide your subject matter experts with a blank table to fill in.
+Unfortunately, most people aren’t very good at writing theme statements.
+And if you are resorting to doing the proposal The Wrong Way™, you probably don’t have much time to perfect theme statements.
+Here are a couple things you can do to quickly and easily enhance your proposal:

-FeaturesBenefits to the Customer
+Benefits to the Customer

-Redundant hardwareImproved reliability, less downtime, immediate problem response
+Redundant hardware Improved reliability, less downtime, immediate problem response

-Off-the-shelf componentsLower development and integration costs, faster implementation, demonstrated reliability, vendor support
+Off-the-shelf components Lower development and integration costs, faster implementation, demonstrated reliability, vendor support

 Requirements Response Table — If you provide authors with a blank Features and Benefits table, you’ll probably get features filled in and Benefits left blank.
 People who have trouble writing theme statements tend to have trouble articulating how the customer will benefit from a feature.
 Here is another format you can try:

-RFP RequirementFeatures and Benefits of Our Approach
+Features and Benefits of Our Approach

-Redundant hardwareOur approach provides for a fully redundant standby server that can be activated simply by turning it on.
+Redundant hardware Our approach provides for a fully redundant standby server that can be activated simply by turning it on.
 This will ensure reliability, less downtime, and immediate problem response.

-Off-the-shelf componentsAll of the hardware in our approach consists of off-the-shelf components.
+Off-the-shelf components All of the hardware in our approach consists of off-the-shelf components.
 This ensures lower development and integration costs, faster implementation, and demonstrated reliability.

 With this format, if they don’t fully complete the benefits response, you’ll still be in good shape.
 If you have to, you can even delete the word “Benefits” from the heading.

-Themes vs. Discriminators
+Themes vs. Differentiators

-If you don’t know who the competition is and can’t discriminate yourself from them, talk about the benefits of having what the customer is requesting instead of the benefits of what you will provide over the others.
+If you don’t know who the competition is and can’t differentiate yourself from them, talk about the benefits of having what the customer is requesting instead of the benefits of what you will provide over the others.
 If you can’t sound unique, at least you can sound beneficial.

 How to fake client awareness